runmat-org/runmat/bindings/ts/README.md

 When consent is disabled the runtime simply refrains from emitting analytics events (profiling data and fusion statistics are still returned locally so performance panes work).
 The CLI mirrors this behavior automatically by forwarding the user’s `telemetry.enabled` setting into the session, and wasm hosts can query `session.telemetryConsent()` to keep their UI in sync.

 If you already have a telemetry/analytics identifier (e.g., the ID that the surrounding UI uses), pass it via `telemetryId`.
 The runtime stores it internally (accessible via `session.telemetryClientId()`) so any future telemetry sinks can reuse the existing CID instead of minting a second identifier.

+## Monitoring memory usage

+Call `await session.memoryUsage()` to inspect the current WebAssembly heap.
+The method returns `{ bytes, pages }`, where `pages` are 64 KiB units.
+Hosts can poll this to detect runaway `memory.grow` usage and decide when to reset or dispose of sessions.

 ## Execution streaming & interaction